Essential Oils at Willka T’ika

 Ruda.
 We give Ruda to all our guests when they leave to protect them on their journey.
 This pungent plant is used for cleaning energies, healing baths, and even for good luck.
 A drop of this powerful oil goes a long way so use it sparingly.

 Molle.
 This is probably my favorite so far.
-It smells like sweet sunshine and the locals praise its curative benefits.
-I’ll be doing more research on this so would love to hear your impressions.
+It smells like sweet sunshine and the locals praise its curative benefits for the skin.

 Basil.
 I sacrificed a year of my beloved pesto to make one ounce of this oil.
 The fresh, sweet scent is uplifting and stimulating for the mind and digestion.
 Sorry, but we are all out for now.
 Give us a few more months to grow some more.